MG1 Guidelines for miners: mining approval processes in South Australia (PDF 1.3 MB)

 Describes the principles to be followed and desired outcome for tailings and tailings storage facilities (TSF) management, and outlines the process to be followed to ensure environmental, social and economic risks have been considered and will be appropriately controlled.

-A joint publication of the Mineral Resources Division of the Department of State Development and the Environment Protection Authority South Australia (EPA).
+A joint publication of the Department for Energy and Mining and the Environment Protection Authority South Australia (EPA).

 Version 2.0 April 2012